FuelLabs/fuelup/docs/src/concepts/channels.md

 <!-- This section should give an overview of fuelup channels -->
 <!-- channels:example:start -->
 `fuelup` adopts a simplified version of `rustup` [channels](https://rust-lang.github.io/rustup/concepts/channels.html).
-Currently, the `latest` and `nightly` channels are published and serve as a source of distribution of Fuel toolchain binaries.
+Currently, the `latest`, `nightly`, and `beta` channels are published and serve as a source of distribution of Fuel toolchain binaries.

 | Channel       | Source          | Integration Tested   | Update Frequency         | Available |
 | ------------- | --------------- | -------------------- | ------------------------ | --------- |